maths/stack-web/website_files/CaseStudies/2026/ETH_PRT_LLM.md

+---
+template: casestudy.html

-Title: Generating PRTs for summative assessment using an LLM
+title: A workflow for generating PRTs for summative assessment using an LLM

-Authors: Jeremy Feusi & Andreas Steiger, ETH Zürich
+authors: Jeremy Feusi, Andreas Steiger, ETH Zürich

-Date: August 2026
+shortdescription: This case study describes a possible workflow for creating the PRTs using an LLM and the considerations that went into the process
+---

+# A workflow for generating PRTs for summative assessment using an LLM

+*Jeremy Feusi, Andreas Steiger, ETH Zürich*

+---

 # Introduction: Grading with STACK